 - Indicate your desire to be a donor when you renew your driver’s license.
 Time is crucial when retrieving organs for donation, and this immediately lets emergency and medical professionals know of your wishes.

 What is the process of organ donation?

 - It’s important to understand that in order to donate major organs such as the heart, pancreas, or liver, death needs to occur in a hospital where mechanical means are available to keep organs supplied with blood.
 This usually means the death occurred as a result of an acute condition such as a cardiac arrest, traumatic brain injury (such as in a car accident), or a brain aneurysm.
-However, other tissues such as bone, corneas, or tendons may be donated without mechanical support.
+Mechanical support is not required for some tissues such as bone, corneas, or tendons.

 - Upon death, the regional Organ Procurement Organization for your area needs to be notified.
 They will determine which, if any, organs or tissues are medically appropriate for donation.
 This organization keeps a database listing all the people in the United States who are waiting for transplants.
 A special computer program will match the donor with the best recipients.
 Criteria include such things as blood type, body size, and urgency of need.